OpenChain-Project/Reference-Material/Education-For-Internal-Teams/Explainer_Dev_Team_Leader.md

 - OpenChain ISO/IEC 18974:2023 is freely available **international standard** for managing **open source security assurance risk**
 - A **framework** requiring, for example that:
   - …developers and other participants are appropriately skilled, trained, empowered and managed;
-  - …we know the components we have in our code, and the licences each of them are under;
+  - …we know the components we have in our code, and the licenses each of them are under;
-  - …we have a documented and managed procedure for understanding, handling and complying with each of the licences;
+  - …we have a documented and managed procedure for understanding, handling and complying with each of the licenses;
   - … we have an effective mechanism for dealing with queries and issues.
 - Founded on **quality and process management standards** based on existing ISO industry standards _\[insert other standards already adopted by company for supply chain management\]_

 ## Benefits